FigmaAI/TalkToFigmaDesktop/README.md

 ## Troubleshooting

+> [!NOTE]
+> **Quick Diagnosis**: Most issues can be resolved by checking the application logs.
+Right-click the tray icon → "View Logs" to see detailed error information.

 ### Common Issues

 **🔌 Connection Problems**
 - Ensure both servers are running
 - Check that ports 3055 and 3056 are not blocked by firewall
 - Try "Kill All Servers" from tray menu and restart

+> [!TIP]
+> **Firewall Issues**: If your firewall is blocking connections, add exceptions for ports 3055 and 3056, or temporarily disable the firewall to test connectivity.

 **🛡️ Security Warnings**
 - Follow the platform-specific security bypass guides above